giabao12-hali/giabao12-hali/README.md

 - 👋 Hi, I’m @giabao12
-- 👀 I’m interested in music and playing game
+- 👀 I’m interested in listen to music, reading some books and playing game
 - 🌱 I’m currently learning C#, SQL, .Net
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Talk a lot with me, you will make me feel more connecting with you

 <!---
 giabao12-hali/giabao12-hali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.